onecontext/onecontext-typescript/README.md

 requests with just one filepath in the array.
 We can process the jobs much faster (in a batch), and you're far less likely to hit our rate limits.

+You can (optionally) supply a metadataJson argument, to tag your files with metadata.
+This metadata will also get applied to every chunk created from your files.
+This will make it easy to filter chunks and files later on at query time.
+For more see [here](#onecontext-structured-query-language).

 ```ts
 import ocClient from './construct.js';